samlown/couch_tap/README.md

 * `:couch_db`: Defines which CouchDB database should be used to request the changes feed.
 * `:timeout`: Defines the timeout the `Timer` will have.
 It represents the maximum delay you're happy to accept since a change is received from CouchDB until it appears in your DB
+* `:insecure_ssl`: Boolean value to indicate if you accept insecure SSL certs (i.e: self-signed).
+Defaults to false.

 After loading the rest of the configuration, the service will connect to the database using Event Machine.
 As new changes come into the